miker2/py-plot/README.md

 *  pyqt5
 *  pyqtgraph
 *  pyopengl
-*  pinocchio (a python module used for forward kinematics.
-Only required for LeMo)
+*  pinocchio (a python module used for forward kinematics)

 The recommended method for installing these dependencies is via `conda`.
 Alternatively, your system package manager and `pip` can be used instead (for all dependencies except `pinocchio`).